ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Recon is a class that needs investment and practise, so his difficulty is now set to "Hard".

-His vanilla guns are very well balanced, so no changes needed.

 Recon moves faster and climbs much faster, to better match his description of "fast".
 (He's stil slightly slower than an unarmored Agent).

+His vanilla guns are very well balanced so needed only a minor tweak.

+__MP5 Suppressed__: Set AP to 1 (up from 0).
+It already has the lowest DPS, this makes it less terrible against armor.

 __Markman Rifle__: +1 to clip size (now 6).
 Without the aimed damage buff you can now take ot 3 hostiles (or 6 with it).
 Description also now mentions the buff feature.